violetavivi/SCS-project/README.md

 # SCS-project
-Here we can discuss and try new code.
+Here we can discuss and share new code.
 I really recommend you to read GitHub's basics on: https://guides.github.com/activities/hello-world/

 Please, do not work on the master branch (unless for the data upload), start a new one instead :)